 Medical Assistance Dogs may provide warning signs to their handlers which include seeking attention, barking, jumping up and becoming overly attentive;.
 This allows the patients to get to safety prior to the onset of a seizure where their dogs usually watch over them.

-What can Medical Alert Assistance Dogs Detect?
+What Are Medical Alert Assistance Dog’s Jobs?

 Medical Alert Assistance Dogs can detect many medical emergencies and are currently working for people with the following health issues and many more: